Packard Patrician: 1951–1952

 Until 1954, Henney built a few nine-passenger Executive Sedans and Corporate Limousines on a chassis with 148 in wheelbase.
 Derham in Rosemont built very few Patrician Custom Formal Sedans with leather padded roofs, small backlights and elaborate interiors on the standard Patrician frame.

-Introduction of the Patrician was, together with most other Packards (250s were delayed), in August 1950.
+Introduction of the Patrician 400 was, together with most other Packards (250s were delayed), in August 1950.
 Production totals for 1951 came to 9,001 Patrician 400 units, and 3,975 units for 1952.

-The 400 model name was dropped for model years 1953 and 1954; however the Patrician name continued to occupy the premium trim level Packard from 1953 through 1956.